Dorking West railway station: History

-The Reading, Guildford and Reigate Railway opened the station in 1849 as "Dorking".
+The Reading, Guildford and Reigate Railway opened the station on 4 July 1849 as Dorking.
 From the outset it was leased and worked by the South Eastern Railway, which absorbed the RG&RR in 1852.
-The staggered platforms are typical of stations built for the SER where no footbridge was provided.
-The arrangement of the platforms enabled passengers to cross behind trains if two were at the station simultaneously.

 In 1867 the London, Brighton and South Coast Railway opened a line from to Dorking, with its own Dorking railway station.
-In the 1923 Grouping the SER and LB&SCR became part of the new Southern Railway, which immediately renamed both stations.
-The SR renamed the former LB&SCR station "Dorking North" and the original RG&RR station "Dorking Town".
-In 1987 Network SouthEast changed "Dorking Town" to "Dorking West".

-British Railways closed the goods yard in 1963 and made the station unstaffed in 1967.
+The new Southern Railway renamed both stations in 1923, with the original Dorking station becoming Dorking Town.
+In 1987, Network SouthEast renamed it to the current Dorking West.